brorarangers/brorarangers.github.io/_posts/2015-08-24-fraserburgh-away-preview.md

 However, it would be a naive side that turns up to the Bellslea on Saturday expecting an easy game.

-The Supporters Club will be running a bus to the match.
+The Supporters Club will be running a bus to Fraserburgh.
 Get in touch to book your seat for another important match in Brora's attempt to clinch their 3rd successive League Championship.